zakmayfield/atlantis/gpt/course/2_oop/exercises/challenges.md

 ## Objectives

-By the end of this lesson, you should be able to:
+By the end of these challenges, you should be able to:

 - Apply the concepts of OOP to solve practical problems
 - Create classes and objects to model real-world scenarios